-Sullivan University offers three enrollment options in the College of Nursing:
+Sullivan University College of Nursing

-Sullivan University’s Bachelor of Science in Nursing programs builds on initial preparation from an Associate Degree in Nursing or a nursing diploma RN.
+Sullivan University's Bachelor of Science in Nursing program builds on initial preparation from an Associate Degree in Nursing or a nursing diploma RN.
 The RN to BSN student at Sullivan University prepares for a broader scope of practice, obtains a holistic perspective, and incorporates the cultural, social, economic, community and leadership issues that impact patients and shape nursing care.

 To meet these needs, Sullivan offers courses focusing on evidence based practice, economics and finance, diversity in healthcare, management and leadership, community theory and family theory, quality care and patient safety and technology and informatics.
 This course content, and other competencies identified by the American Association of Colleges of Nursing and other professional organizations, is included.

 The RN to BSN Program at Sullivan University provides critical knowledge and a valuable credential for the next step in your professional life.
 The online nursing degree format allows students to earn a BSN degree in a timely manner - a degree based on the AACN Essentials for Baccalaureate Education, and on professional standards from national organizations.